pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

 ### Run

 To launch the installation, you will need to SSH to each Pryv.io machine and repeat the commands described below for each machine.
-Please start with the leader machine (usually on `reg-master`) first and then the follower machines (`cores`, `static`, `reg-slave`).
+Please start with the leader machine (usually on `reg-master`) first and then the follower machines (`core`(s), `static`, `reg-slave`).

-You will first need to authenticate with the distribution host to retrieve the Pryv.io docker images.
+You will first need to authenticate with the distribution host to retrieve the Pryv.io Docker images.
 You should have received a JSON file with credentials (`pryv-docker-key.json`) with the delivery of the configuration files.

 To log in, type: